Skip to content

 Industries Cloud deep dives (Financial Services Cloud, Health Cloud, Manufacturing Cloud specifics)CTA scenarios are industry-agnostic; you will not be asked FSC-specific questionsKnow they exist, that they add industry data models as managed packages, and their licensing implications

-CPQ internal mechanics (product rule syntax, pricing waterfall details)Too specialized; tested in B2B Solution Architect cert, not CTAKnow when to recommend CPQ, its architectural footprint, and that it has its own limits
+CPQ internal mechanics (product rule syntax, pricing waterfall details)Too specialized; tested in B2B Solution Architect cert, not CTAKnow that CPQ (SBQQ) is end-of-sale March 2025.
+For new designs, recommend Agentforce Revenue Management.
+For existing CPQ deployments, know its managed-package footprint and governor limit implications

 Pardot / Marketing Cloud Account Engagement internalsSpecialized B2B marketing tool; rarely the focus of CTA scenariosKnow it exists as the B2B marketing option, how it syncs with Salesforce (connector vs. native), and when to recommend it vs. SFMC